^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-1. General blood test: normocytic, normochromic anemia, indistinctly expressed leukopenia, thrombocytopenia, increased ESR.
-Due to expressed autoimmune hemolysis, a high degree of anemia is possible.
+1. Complete blood count: normocytic, normochromic anemia, mild leukopenia, thrombocytopenia, increased ESR.
+Due to severe autoimmune hemolysis, a high degree of anemia is possible.

-3. Biochemical blood test: reveals signs of a very active disease; Hyperbilirubinemia with increased conjugated and non-conjugated bilirubin fractions; increase in blood levels of specific liver enzymes (fructose-1-phosphataldolase, arginase); decrease in albumin content and a significant increase in y-globulin; increase of thymol and reduction of trial samples.
-In addition to hyperbilirubinemia of the order of 2-10 mg% (35-170 mmol / l), there is a very high serum γ-globulin level, which is more than 2 times the upper limit of the norm.
+3. Blood chemistry: reveals signs of very active disease; hyperbilirubinemia with increased conjugated and unconjugated fractions of bilirubin; increased blood levels of specific liver enzymes (fructose-1-phosphate aldolase, arginase); decreased albumin content and significant increase in y-globulins; increased thymol and decreased sublimate tests.
+In addition to hyperbilirubinemia of the order of 2-10 mg% (35-170 mmol/l), a very high level of y-globulin in the serum is noted, which is more than 2 times higher than the upper limit of normal.
 Electrophoresis reveals polyclonal, occasionally monoclonal, gammopathy.
-The activity of serum transaminases is very high and usually exceeds the norm by more than 10 times.
-The level of albumin in the serum remains within the limits of the norm until the late stages of liver failure.
-During the course of the disease, the activity of transaminases and the level of y-globulin decrease spontaneously.
+Serum transaminase activity is very high and usually exceeds the norm by more than 10 times.
+Serum albumin level remains within normal limits until the late stages of liver failure.
+Transaminase activity and y-globulin level spontaneously decrease during the course of the disease.

-4. Immunological analysis of blood: decrease in the number and functional capacity of T-lymphocytes-suppressors; the appearance of circulating immune complexes and quite often - lupus cells, antinuclear factor; increase in the content of immunoglobulins.
-There may be a positive Coombs reaction, it reveals antibodies to red blood cells.
-The most characteristic are HLA types of B8, DR3, DR4.
+4. Immunological blood test: decreased quantity and functional capacity of T-lymphocyte suppressors; appearance of circulating immune complexes and quite often lupus cells, antinuclear factor; increased immunoglobulin content.
+There may be a positive Coombs reaction, which reveals antibodies to erythrocytes.
+The most typical HLA types are B8, DR3, DR4.

 5. Serological markers of autoimmune hepatitis.